Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 State and Local Regulations

 Lash extension regulations vary dramatically by location.
 Some areas require cosmetology or esthetics licenses, others require lash-specific certifications, and some have minimal requirements.
+Before you open your doors, read our guide on protecting yourself legally as a lash artist -- it covers insurance, documentation, and sanitation essentials that every new business owner needs.

 You must research your specific location's requirements.
 Contact: - Your state's cosmetology or esthetics board - Your local health department - Your city or county business licensing office